arzuino/spotify-visualizer/README.md

 2. Install dependencies with `npm install`
 3. Create a file called `.env` in the project root with the secrets (see below)
 4. Run with `npm start`
-5. Optional: Download the [Montserrat font from here](https://github.com/JulietaUla/Montserrat/raw/master/fonts/webfonts/Montserrat-Regular.woff2), rename it to Montserrat.woff2 and put it in the lib directory.
+5. Optional: Download the [Montserrat font from here](https://github.com/JulietaUla/Montserrat/raw/master/fonts/webfonts/Montserrat-Regular.woff2) and put it in the lib directory.

 ### .env secrets
     CLIENT_ID=example-client-id